dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 |image9| The ``<list-control>`` class is used to display a collection of
 items, each item consisting of an icon and a label.
-In Microsoft documentation, this control corresponds to the List View control in its “icon”, “small icon”, and “list” views.
+In Microsoft documentation, this control corresponds to the List View control in its "icon", "small icon", and "list" views.
 Like other collection gadgets, the contents of a list control is determined using the ``gadget-items`` slot.